-We conducted an online survey where participants from various demographic backgrounds completed labeling tasks.
-We asked participants to label portraits of varying ethnicities and sexes based on income and the SCM.
+We conducted an online survey where participants from various demographic backgrounds labeled portraits of varying ethnicities and sexes based on income and the SCM.
 For this, we balanced the participants' self-reported ethnicity.

-Since ethnicity labels are not clearly defined [48], we aligned our ethnicity categorization with the FairFace dataset.
-The following seven groups listed in FairFace will be referred to as ethnicities6 in this work: (1) Black, (2) East Asian, (3) Indian, (4) Latino, (5) Middle Eastern, (6) Southeast Asian, and (7) White.
+Since ethnicity labels are not clearly defined [49], we aligned our ethnicity categorization with the FairFace dataset.
+The following seven groups listed in FairFace will be referred to as ethnicities in this work: (1) Black, (2) East Asian, (3) Indian, (4) Latino, (5) Middle Eastern, (6) Southeast Asian, and (7) White.

-3.1 Dataset Preprocessing and Portrait Selection
+3.1.
+Dataset Preprocessing and Portrait Selection

-For our study, we selected portraits from the FairFace dataset (License CC BY 4.0) [33].
+For our study, we selected portraits from the FairFace dataset (License CC BY 4.0) [14].
 This dataset consists of images of people and was specifically developed to be balanced in ethnicity, sex, and age.
 The authors generated this dataset to foster the development of fair and inclusive machine learning models.
 We selected the FairFace dataset because it provides us with a high probability of finding high-quality images across a wide range of demographic categories.
-The ethnicity, gender, and age tags for the images were labeled by Amazon Mechanical Turk (MTurk) users based on a two-thirds majority vote [33].
-The majority vote labeling process is common practice for labeling [60], but consequently, we do not have a ground truth for the labels.
+The ethnicity, gender, and age tags for the images were labeled by Amazon Mechanical Turk (MTurk) users based on a two-thirds majority vote [14].
+The majority vote labeling process is common practice for labeling [50], but consequently, we do not have a ground truth for the labels.
 However, to our knowledge, this is the most extensive dataset available with diverse ethnicities and sexes and was, therefore, the most suitable choice for this study.